margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## There is some other writing at the bottom. ##

-# Beliefs from 2010 #
+# Beliefs #
 ## Art ##
-*I believe* participation in the fine arts brings joy
+*I believe* participation in the fine arts brings joy [in 2009, 2010]

 *Do I still believe this?*
 I believe and have found that playing music and participating in improv brings joy.
 I also enjoy learning to paint, apprecating others' music, and appreciating others' paintings.
+[2021]

 ## Nature ##
-*I believe* nature allows a simpler and fuller life
+*I believe* nature allows a simpler and fuller life [in 2009, 2010]

 *Do I still believe this?*
 I find nature to be calming, and refreshing.
 I particulary enjoyed nature in Charlottesville while rowing, the farmland in Georgia, and the country and rivers in West Virginia, Kentucky, and Tennessee.
+[2021]

 ## Spirituality ##
-*I believe* "God is all and God is good"
+*I believe* "God is all and God is good" [in 2009, 2010]

 *Do I still believe this?*
 I have found evidence that God is always leading me to what I need to know, and is always somehow connecting more deeply to something true about myself or others.
 I have found that I can see God's expression everyone through compassion, intelligence, joy, peace.
 I have also found God to be at my right hand in situations, voicing the Truth, and uplifting with the right ideas.

 ## Individual/Society ##
-*I believe* "each individual is a link in the chain - if that link fell, the chain would break."
+*I believe* "each individual is a link in the chain - if that link fell, the chain would break." [in 2009, 2010]

 *Do I still believe this?*
 I do not know, but I love this concept, and I have felt reminded of this intuitively.
 I love learning about interconnectedness, and how we are all connecting each other to a higher sense of what's right and good.
 I also love learning about distinctions, distinct ideas, and how everyone is individual and distinct.
 We are all tributary to the same source, but there are distinct differences between everyone in good ways.
+[2021]

 # Creative Writing #
 ## Diary Entry - 10 Years in the Future ##